Measure rigidity of synthetic lower Ricci curvature bound on Riemannian manifolds: Main results: measure rigidity theorems

 Then for any $\gamma \in \Gamma_x$, \eqref{eq4-lemma:diff} yields that $\bar V$ is convex on $\gamma \cap M^*$.
 In particular, $\bar V$ is Lipschitz on $\gamma \cap M^*$.

-To prove the convexity of $\bar V$ on whole $\mathop {\overline{ {\rm Conv}(E_L)}}^\circ$, we just need to prove the continuity of $\bar V$.
-Then by an approximate argument, we can see that $\bar V$ satisfies \eqref{eq4-lemma:diff} on all geodesics.
-With this aim, we will prove the following assertions.
+To prove the geodesical convexity of $\bar V$ on whole $E_L$, we just need to show the continuity of $\bar V$.
+Then by an approximation argument, we can see that $\bar V$ satisfies \eqref{eq4-lemma:diff} on all geodesics.
+With this aim, we will prove the following claims.